multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 - The Unreal Engine
 - Xcode

 In this tutorial I will show how to create an simple AR application for your iPhone or iPad in Unity and Xcode.
 For this you would need a picture both in digital format and printed (to be recognized by your iOS device).
-Three small mp4 videos in size of max 24Mb.
+And three small mp4 videos in size of max 24Mb.

 #### Install ARKit 2.0